sjwilliams/scrollstory/README.md

 ScrollStory is a jQuery plugin for building scroll-based stories.
 Rather than doing a specific task, it aims to be a tool to help solve general problems.

-For example, it can help you <span class="highlighter">update your nav</span> as you scroll down the page.
-It can <span class="highlighter">auto-scroll</span> to sections of your story on a mouse click or custom event.
-It can trigger <span class="highlighter">custom callbacks</span> that manipulate the page as you scroll, like <span class="highlighter">lazy loading</span> media.
+For example, it can help you **update your nav** as you scroll down the page.
+It can **auto-scroll** to sections of your story on a mouse click or custom event.
+It can trigger **custom callbacks** that manipulate the page as you scroll, like **lazy loading** media.
 It can dynamically insert markup into the page using an array of data on instantiation, or use pre-existing markup.
-Additionally, it <span class="highlighter">maintains data</span> associated with all these custom interactions.
+Additionally, it **maintains data** associated with all these custom interactions.

 ## Examples
 * Loading panoramas in [Walking New York](http://www.nytimes.com/interactive/2015/04/22/magazine/new-york-city-walks.html), nytimes.com